AccelerationNet/wp-db-table-editor/README.md

    `call_user_func($cur->insert_cb,$cur, $up, $cols, $idxs);`
  * `auto_date`: should columns that appear to be datetimes, be treated as such This is based on the columns data type
+ * `autoHeight`: passes the autoHeight option to slickgrid (makes there not be a vertical scrollbar on the grid and instead in the window)

 Example:
 ```